BitCurator/bitcurator-access-webtools/README.md

   * git clone https://github.com/bitcurator/bca-webtools

-Once you have the source code, unzip it, change directory into bca-webtools, and make sure the associated Vagrant box (ubuntu/trusty64) is up to date:
+Once you have the source code (and you have unzipped it if you're using a release), change directory into bca-webtools, and make sure the associated Vagrant box (ubuntu/trusty64) is up to date:

   * cd bca-webtools
   * vagrant box update

+The first time you run "vagrant box update" may take some time.
+Updates to the base vagrant box (a headless Ubuntu environment) are generally issued every couple of weeks.
+Vagrant will warn you when your box is out of date.

+The bca-webtools application can be used to view raw (.dd) and EWF (.E01) images containing FAT16, FAT32, NTFS, ext2/3/4, and HFS+ file systems.
+The application includes two sample images (in the bca-webtools/disk-images directory) for testing.
+You can place additional images in this directory (and remove these test images) as needed.

-You can then start the service by running the command:
+Once the base box is downloaded, you can start the service by running the command:

   * vagrant up